 Each Director receives a fee for being a Director of the Company and includes attendance and participation at Board and committee meetings.
-Any additional services provided are charged at a daily rate agreed in advance by the Chairman.
 The Non-Executive Directors do not participate in any incentive programs.
-These additional services provided are disclosed as other short term benefits in Table 2 of the remuneration report.

-The remuneration of Non-Executive Directors for the year ended 30 June 2016 is detailed in Table 2 of this report.
+The remuneration of Non-Executive Directors for the year ended 30 June 2017 is detailed in Table 2 of this report.